 2. Locating Specific Words or Word Combinations

-The collection of contracts offers non-native English speakers the opportunity to research how specific words or word combinations are used in 40 contracts in each database file.
+The collection of contracts offers native speakers an opportunity to see how contractual language is used in context in 40 contracts in each database file.
+It alsooffers non-native English speakers the opportunity to research how specific words or word combinations are used.
 By seeing the same word or word combination used over and over, you can get an understanding of the meaning and the use in a particular context.
 Thus, if you want to find out, for example, what preposition(s) the word arise takes, you can do a word search for arise and find out that it is most commonly used as arise from or arise out of.
 Furthermore, the context in most passages that contain the word arise often refers to losses, claims, demands, actions, causes of action, suits, costs, attorney's fees, damages, expenses, compensation, penalties, liabilities, obligations.

 The easiest way to find a word or word combination is through the document search function available on most word processing programs, such as the FIND/ADVANCED FIND function in WORD software for PCs.